phoenixsecularbird/R2F/README.md

+# R<sup>2</sup>F: A General Retrieval, Reading and Fusion Framework for Document-level Natural Language Inference

-This is the repository for _R<sup>2</sup>F: A General Retrieval, Reading and Fusion Framework for Document-level Natural Language Inference_
+This is the repository for our EMNLP 2022 paper:
+_R<sup>2</sup>F: A General Retrieval, Reading and Fusion Framework for Document-level Natural Language Inference_